Affiliated with the International Council of Community Churches

 Welcome to our community.

-We are an intimate contemplative congregation in the Catholic Tradition.
+We are an intimate contemplative congregation in the Catholic tradition.

-Our ministry is to those who find themselves by choice or by circumstance outside the mainstream insitutional Church and who still want a healthy, growing, seeking spiritual life.
+Our ministry is to those who find themselves by choice or by circumstance outside the mainstream institutional Church and who still want a healthy, growing, seeking spiritual life.
 I am an ordained priest in Apostolic Succession.

 Our Mass is open to all.
 The Eucharist is available to all persons regardless of circumstance.